3moz/dreamteam/dreamteam/README.md

 -tool for historical research on sports statistics

-##This app is far from complete.
-Here are things to be implented still:
+##Implemented:

+-User authentication

+-Custom rake tasks to import csv data into Rails DB

--ability for user to create a comparison using drop downs instead of typing a sql query
+-ability for user to create a comparison using drop downs

+-ability to search 11 different tables provided

+-data visualizations for returned results using D3

+**data graciously provided at no charge for research purposes at http://basketballreference.com/stats_download.htm**

+##Coming features:

 -ability for user saved queries to persist per user, not for all users.

--ability to search all tables, not just teams

 -hit google news for topical items regarding what the user has queried for

--data visualizations

 -styling

+-analyze sports other than basketball